 It is possible to see the Northern Lights as early as September, especially if you're to the far North of Norway, but don't worry about visiting in August or peak season- the cities might be busy (especially those with cruise ship ports), but otherwise, the country is blissfully uncrowded and there are plenty of places to stay.

 Planning a driving route from the UK to Norway

-There is no longer a direct ferry from the UK to Norway, so the only way you can drive to Norway is via Denmark.
+There is no direct ferry from the UK to Norway, so you’ll need to drive at least part of the way.

 Ferry to Norway from Denmark

 The fastest route to Norway from the UK is using the Colorline Hirtshals- Kristiansand ferry.
 Hirtshals is a town right at the top of Denmark and driving to Hirtshals from Calais takes 12 and a half hours (1264km)

 NOTE: Don't confuse KristiansAnd with KristiansUnd- I set the wrong course in our motorhome sat-nav and it went very wrong!!
 You can see both places on the map above to understand why!

 The Hirtshals ferry takes about 2 hours (which isn't too long in case the dreaded North sea is having a bad day!)
 There is also a ferry from Hirtshals to Bergen in Norway, but it meant missing out on a lot of the stuff we wanted to see further south.